Karl-maker/syncpoly-audio-service/docs/api.md

 - All timestamps are in ISO 8601 format (UTC)
 - File size limits: Maximum 100MB per audio file
-- Vector store: Uses OpenAI Vector Store API if available, otherwise falls back to in-memory storage
+- Vector store: Default is MongoDB vector store (`"mongodb"`).
+Also supports OpenAI Vector Store API (`"openai"`) and in-memory storage (`"in-memory"`)
 - Processing jobs run asynchronously; check job status separately if needed
 - Chat responses are streamed in real-time using Server-Sent Events
+- Breakdown generation requires the audio file to be processed (transcribed) first
+- True/False questions will have `isCorrect` properly set for both "True" and "False" options
+- CDN URLs: If `CDN_URL` is configured in environment variables, uploaded audio files will include a `cdnUrl` field for playback